Alan Grant-Taylor Memorial Scholarship

 Value

-Total scholarship package = $38,092 per annum
+- Total scholarship package = $42,192 per annum

-The Alan Grant-Taylor Memorial Scholarship top up is valued at $10,000 per annum, and the UQ Graduate School Scholarship is valued at $28,092 per annum (2020 RTP rate).
+The Alan Grant-Taylor Memorial Scholarship top up is valued at $10,000 per annum, and the UQ Graduate School Scholarship is valued at $32,192 per annum (2023 RTP rate).

 Available Projects

-Applicants must obtain the support of a UQ School of Pharmacy academic staff member as their Principal Advisor before applying for HDR program admission or scholarship.
+Applicants must obtain the support of a UQ School of Pharmacy and Pharmaceutical Sciences academic staff member as their Principal Advisor before applying for HDR program admission or scholarship.
 Applicants can work with their proposed Principal Advisor to develop a project tailored to their specific interests, or alternatively they can seek to undertake one of the projects listed below.

 Applicants must have agreed on supervision arrangements with their nominated Principal Advisor before applying for a HDR program admission or scholarships.